EdgardTaver/civi-data-engineer-code-challenge/README.md

 - Must have **Python 3.8.3** or higher installed.
 - Run `make install` to create python dependencies.
+- Configure the DWH pipeline in the `.env` file.
+For the sake of simplicity, the `.env` provided already has all the necessary params configured, but it may be changed freely if you want to.

 ## How to run